Richland, New Jersey

 The area is a major supplier of mint.

 Richland is an unincorporated community and census-designated place (CDP) located within Buena Vista Township in Atlantic County, in the U.S. state of New Jersey.
+As of the 2020 census, Richland had a population of 623.
 The area is served as United States Postal Service ZIP Code 08350.

-As of the 2010 United States census, the population for ZIP Code Tabulation Area (ZCTA) 08350 was 825.

 The Cape May Seashore Lines operates passenger rail service from Richland to Tuckahoe, from a scale reproduction of the original Richland Station, which was removed in the mid-1960s.